Mackulus/MissionDemolitionTutorial/README.md

 # MissionDemolitionTutorial
-Implementation of the Mission Demolition example from 'Introduction to Game Design, Prototyping, and Development Second Edition'
+Implementation of the Mission Demolition
+Example from 'Introduction to Game Design, Prototyping, and Development Second Edition' by Jeremy Gibson Bond